-Be mindful that there are numerous examples of programs that focus on AOD treatment and recovery, which is outside the scope of the LDAT Program and its focus on preventing alcohol and drug issues before they occur.
+Be mindful that there are numerous programs that focus on alcohol and other drug-related treatment and recovery, which is outside the scope of the LDAT Program and its focus on preventing alcohol and other drug-related issues before they occur.

-We encourage Local Drug Action Teams (LDATs) to link with any existing AOD programs that have been shown to work.
+We encourage Local Drug Action Teams (LDATs) to link with existing alcohol and other drug-related harm prevention programs that have been shown to work.
 Existing programs may target parents directly, or be designed for a broader group of people or key influencers.

 A limited number of existing programs are listed below.
 You may find other programs through peak youth bodies, local health services or by drawing on local knowledge and networks.
 There may also be existing programs in place in your community that you can support and/or build on.